DCDie/dhl-express/README.md

 ## Project Description

-With *dhl-express*, you can use DHL API to create and manage your shipping labels.
+With *dhl-express*, you can use DHL Express API to create and manage your shipping labels.

 ## Requirements